juan-giacosa-kenility/js30/README.md

 # Foreword

 The purpose of this course/series of excercises is to hone your skills and improve your knowledge of Javascript.
 You’re not alone.
-The idea is to learn and get help as a community of beginner and (perhaps) experienced developers.
+Whether you are just starting or already have some knowledge on the field,  the idea is to not go alone.
+Let's learn as a community, ask your .
 This is is the start of our path to understanding Javascript.

 I Agree with Atgetify with that (YOU DONT KNOW JAVASCRIPT PREFACE) most of us JS developers aim to learn "just enough" to get by, without ever forcing ourselves to learn exactly how and why the language behaves the way it does.
 Also, and again in sintony with Kyle, I am not content at stopping once something just works, and not really knowing why.
 I really need to get to the meat of the problem and fully understand its underlying reasons on why something works the way it does.
 If I don`t do that, a sense of emptiness revolves around my head and makes me feel unhappy with my finished work.
 As Jake -- says:  When you strive to comprehend your code, you create better work and become better at what you do.
 The code isn’t just your job anymore, it’s your craft.